 The Institute sponsors two annual lectures.
 The Tangeman Lecture is named for Robert Stone Tangeman, Professor of Musicology at Union Theological Seminary, in whose name the Institute's founding benefactor endowed the Institute at Yale.
-Recent Tangeman lecturers include the philosopher Christopher Dustin and musicologist Markus Rathey.
+Recent Tangeman lecturers include the philosopher Christopher Dustin, the musicologist Markus Rathey, and (in 2006) Daniel Melamed.
 The Kavanagh Lecture, named for Professor Emeritus of Liturgics Aidan Kavanagh, is given in conjunction with Convocation Week at Yale Divinity School.
-Lecturers in this series include Jeffrey Hamburger, Paul Bradshaw, Ronald Grimes, and (in fall 2004) Lawrence Hoffman.
+Lecturers in this series include Jeffrey Hamburger, Paul Bradshaw, Ronald Grimes, Lawrence Hoffman, and (in fall 2005) Janet Walton.

-INTERNATIONAL ACTIVITIES AND INTERNATIONAL REPRESENTATION OF ISM
+INTERNATIONAL ACTIVITIES AND INTERNATIONAL REPRESENTATION IN THE YALE INSTITUTE OF SACRED MUSIC

-The Institute draws its students and faculty from all over the world.
-Currently, nearly 10 percent of students come from outside the United States, as do four faculty members.
+The ISM draws its students and faculty from all over the world.
+Currently, more than 10 percent of students come from outside the United States, as do four faculty members.

-Faculty and students at the Yale Institute of Sacred Music work together to create a vital network of international exchange among organists, choral conductors, and scholars in liturgical studies and religion and the arts.
-The theme of the ISM's 2004-2005 Colloquium series is "Enculturation."
+Faculty and students at the Yale Institute of Sacred Music work together to create a vital network of international exchange between performing musicians and scholars in liturgical studies and religion and the arts.
+The theme of the ISM's 2004-2005 Colloquium series was enculturation; in 2005-2006, the liturgical and musical heritage and contemporary practice in Mexico will be examined; Ed Pepe and Clara Bargellini will visit from Mexico to speak on pipe organs there and on the history of Mexican art and architecture.
+Noted ethnomusicologist Lorenzo Candelaria, Visiting Assistant Professor of Ethnomusicology, will teach a course on Hispanic popular devotion and the mariachi.

-In 2003 and 2004, sometimes in collaboration with other entities, the Institute sponsored musicians, artists, and scholars from around the world to perform, exhibit art works, and lecture at Yale: the King's Singers from Cambridge, England; guest composer James MacMillan from Scotland; hymnographer I-to Loh from Taiwan; choral conductors Carl Høgset from Norway and Stefan Parkman from Sweden; painter Sawai Chinnawong from Thailand; organists Gerard Brooks from England and Michael Gaillit from Austria; and an exhibition of the molas from the San Blas Islands off the coast of Panama.
-We have also brought Canadian and American artists and scholars who specialize in various traditions of world music, art, and liturgy: Craig Russell, who, with Maria Jette, lectured on and performed sacred music of the Mexican baroque; Canadian painter Ray Dirks with a show of works about Africa focusing on Ethiopia; and Jaroslav Pelikan, who offered a lecture to complement a concert by Simon Carrington and the Schola Cantorum on creeds from around the world.
+The Institute has a tradition of sponsoring, sometimes in collaboration with other entities, musicians, artists, and scholars from around the world to perform, exhibit artworks, and lecture at Yale: the Tuks Camerata from South Africa and the Westminster Choir, the Collegium Regale, and (in 2005) the Clare College Choir from England; guest composer James MacMillan from Scotland; hymnographer I-to Loh from Taiwan; choral conductors Carl Høgset from Norway, Stefan Parkman from Sweden, Sir David Willcocks from England, Krzysztof Penderecki from Poland, and (in 2005) Sir Neville Marriner from England; artists Nalini Jayasuriya from Sri Lanka, Sawai Chinnawong from Thailand, Wisnu Sasongko from Indonesia, and (in 2005) He Qi from China and Adrian Paci from Italy; organists Michael Gailit from Austria and, from England, Gerard Brooks and (in 2005) Thomas Trotter; and an exhibition of molas from the San Blas Islands off the coast of Panama.
+We have also brought Canadian and American artists and scholars who specialize in various traditions of world music, art, and liturgy: Craig Russell, who, with Maria Jette, lectured on and performed sacred music of the Mexican baroque; Canadian painter Ray Dirks with a show of works about Africa focusing on Ethiopia; American-born painter of Antiguan heritage Laura James, whose works reflect Ethiopian iconography and forge links between African Americans and their countries of origin on the African continent; and Jaroslav Pelikan, who offered a lecture to complement a concert by Simon Carrington and the Schola Cantorum of creeds from around the world.
+In September 2005, the ISM is collaborating with other departments to present an international interdisciplinary conference, "Sex and Religion in Migration," examining the development of religious and gender identities in the context of globalization.
+The conference will bring together scholars, authors, artists, and film-makers from all over the world.